c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = range
 ```

-*Range* returns the difference between the highest and lowest value for each pixel in a layer stack.
+*Range* returns the absolute difference between the highest and lowest value for each band in the *selected* image. *Range* is calculated for each pixel individually.
 The result is always positive.

 Def: [highest value – lowest value]